Cosmo Kramer: Reception

 Ken Tucker wrote in a 1992 review in Entertainment Weekly that Kramer is "the most cartoonish, least-defined person in Seinfeld.
 Kramer is an earnest dope whose long, gangly body always seems to surprise his mind — he's always running, stumbling, bumping into things; he doesn't enter Jerry's apartment so much as he explodes into it."
 In 1999, TV Guide ranked him number 36 on its '50 Greatest TV Characters of All Time' list.

 In popular culture

-It is shown that Kramer is subletting his apartment from Paul Buchman, one of the main characters in NBC's Mad About You.
-Paul and Kramer have a conversation about Paul giving Kramer the apartment in Mad About You episode "The Apartment" (Season 1, Episode 8).
+Paul Buchman, one of the main characters in NBC's Mad About You, apparently sublets his apartment to the Kramer character.
+Paul and Kramer have a conversation about it in Mad About You episode "The Apartment" (Season 1, Episode 8).

 Alternative hip hop group Das Racist indirectly reference Kramer by referring to the show Seinfeld and the actor Michael Richards who portrays him in the song "Rapping 2 U".
 Justin Roiland voices a parody of Kramer known as "Kramer Guy" (originally known as "Kessler Guy") in the animated series Solar Opposites.